Welcome to UMBC!

 UMBC offers both need and merit-based aid for prospective transfer students.
 Learn more about our merit scholarships for incoming transfer students.

 Below is a step-by-step tool that will guide you through the financial aid process beginning with your application for admission to UMBC and concluding with the payment of your bill.
 The links are helpful to both prospective and incoming transfer students.
-Be sure to visit the rest of our website for more information that may meet your specific needs.

 - Apply for admission with the Office of Undergraduate Admissions.